 To that end, our expert reviewers come from some of the UK's most trusted automotive publications including What Car?, The Telegraph, Auto Trader, Electrifying.com, and Carbuyer.
 They put each car through real-world testing, and create detailed reviews noting performance in a range of categories, from practicality and driving manners, to running costs and reliability.

-But we don't stop there when it comes to creating our best cars guides; we also analyse hundreds of thousands of used car listings on CarGurus UK to track which models consistently offer the best deals.
-Then we factor in reviews from owners - people who actually live with these cars every day.
-Our best cars algorithm then creates a final score that combines expert ratings, user reviews, and the percentage of listings on CarGurus UK rated as good or great deals.
+But we don't stop there when it comes to creating our best cars guides; we also analyse hundreds of thousands of used car listings on CarGurus UK to track which models consistently offer the highest percentage of best deals relative to how many are listed for sale.
+Then we factor in user reviews and ratings gathered on CarGurus to get feedback from people who actually live with these cars every day.
+Our best cars algorithm then creates a final Overall CarGurus rating that combines expert ratings, user reviews, and the percentage of listings on CarGurus UK rated as good or great deals.
 This three-way approach reveals not just which cars excel on paper, but which ones deliver satisfaction and value when you're ready to buy.

-The CarGurus UK market data in this guide was last updated on September 23, 2025.
+The CarGurus UK market data in this guide was last updated in December 2025.
 Values were accurate at time of publication and should be used as a guide only.